The Best Travel Laptops

 2. Microsoft Surface Book 2

-We also love this Surface Book 2, which is an update from last year's 1st gen Surface Book.
+We also love this Microsoft Surface Book 2, which is an update from last year's 1st gen Surface Book.
 While the 2 might look similar to the OG, it's internal configuration has gotten a serious upgrade.
 This laptop comes in 13.5 inches, as well as a 15 inch.

 In other words, Microsoft Surface Book 2 has enough battery life to survive long flights with ease.
 This device can be transformed into three modes: laptop, convertible or a tablet.